-This content was reviewed in July 2024.
+This content was first published here in July 2022.

 Having extra help during your busy trading periods, such as during the summer season, can help your business stay flexible and meet demand.